 The anticipation was only heightened at dinner when we overheard two other guests telling stories of their shark diving experience from earlier in the day.
 We were incredibly anxious to for our own cold plunge and close encounter.
 And then the storm hit…

 If you live in South Africa, maybe you’re used to the weather.
-Our arrival at the Grootbos Private Nature Reserve under an unusual double rainbow gave hints of what was to come.
+Our arrival at the reserve under an unusual double rainbow gave hints of what was to come.
 We’re from the East Coast of the United States and the only thing we can compare it to is a hurricane.